Extra-2-Dew/ArchipelagoRandomizer/README.md

 * All chests in the 15 main Portal Worlds (optional)
 * Certain SUPER SECRET LOCATIONS (optional)

-## What is the goal of the randomizere?
+## What is the goal of the randomizer?

 Currently, the only goal is Raft Quest, which requires that you obtain all eight Raft Pieces and return to Fluffy Fields to escape the island.
 Other goals will be added in the future.